mala-project/mala/docs/source/usage/production.rst

 efficient as possible by default.
 Enabling MPI and GPU accordingly naturally boost performance by giving MALA access to more computational power.

-There are however some settings that can help with performance but still require some user intuition to be set up correctly.
-We are working on solutions to automate these parts of the code as well, but for now, they still need to be manually adjusted.
+There are a few other options that can help with performance but need to be handled with care to avoid numerical inaccuracies.

 Gaussian descriptor based Ewald sum
 ------------------------------------